Mounishwaran - French | Book on Tamil Folk Deity/ by GiriAus Publications/ Paperback

 • The deity is usually represented by a block of stone (or) a tree with the faith that he manifests as such.

-• He is similar and often compared to "Karuppannasamy", another God of village origin.
+• He is similar and often compared to ""Karuppannasamy"", another God of village origin.
 Munishwaran, as a deity, has evolved over time from his local and primitive origins, and is presently included in the line of Vedic gods.